A note on the pedagogy

 (to be updated as the class develops)

-Group Report I: Cultural Identity & Representation of India or Indian/Pakistani Women
+Group Report I: Cultural Identity & Representation of South Asian Women

 Documentaries: (more. . .)

-Literature: Passage to India, Passage to Lahore, other chapters from Meatless Days, short stories by Rushdie & Narayan.
+Literature: Passage to India, Meatless Days, Reading Lolita in Tehran, Kabul Beauty School, short stories by Rushdie & Narayan.

 Documentaries: Long Night's Journey Into Day (on the Truth and Reconciliation Commission.)